Chart Color Schemes

 Transport

-Creswick has 33 active public transport stops offering a mix of train and bus services.
-These stops are served by 15 different routes, together facilitating 385 weekly passenger trips.
-Transport accessibility is assessed as good, with residents generally situated 389 meters from the nearest stop.
+Creswick has 33 active public transport stops, offering a mix of train services.
+These are served by six routes, providing a total of 311 weekly passenger trips.
+Transport accessibility is rated good, with residents located an average of 389 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode of transportation, used by 93% of residents.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport